-Based on August 2023 data, the total monthly cost allocated to Limited Service MEI Ports of \$148,255 was divided by the total number of Limited Service MEI Ports utilized by Members in August, which was 1,030 (and includes free and charged ports), resulting in an approximate cost of \$144 per port per month (when rounding to the nearest dollar).
-The Exchange used the total number of Limited Service MEI Ports it maintained in August for all
+Based on projected 2024 data, the total monthly cost allocated to Limited Service MEI Ports of \$208,853 was divided by the total number of Limited Service MEI Ports utilized by Members in December, which was 1,070 (and includes free and charged ports), resulting in an approximate cost of \$195 per port per month (when rounding to the nearest dollar).
+The Exchange used the total number of Limited Service MEI Ports it maintained in August for all Members and included free and charged ports.
+However, in prior filings, the Exchange did not include the expense of maintaining the two free Limited Service MEI Ports per matching engine that each Member receives when the Exchange discussed the approximate cost per port per month, but did include the two free Limited Service MEI Ports in the total expense amounts.
+As described herein, the Exchange changed its proposed fee structure since past filings to now offer four free Limited Service MEI Ports per matching engine to which each Member connects.
+After the first four free Limited Service MEI Ports, the Exchange proposes to charge \$420 per Limited Service MEI Port per matching engine, up to a total of fourteen (14) Limited Service MEI Ports per matching engine.

-106 MIAX allocated a slightly lower amount (9.8%) of this cost as compared to MIAX Emerald (10.3%).
+MIAX allocated a slightly lower amount (7.3%) of this cost as compared to MIAX Emerald (8.7%).
 This is not a significant difference.
-However, both allocations resulted in an identical cost amount of \$0.8 million, despite MIAX having a higher number of Limited Service MEI Ports.
+However, both allocations resulted in a similar cost amount (approximately \$0.6 million for MIAX and \$0.8 million for MIAX Emerald), despite MIAX having a higher number of Limited Service MEI Ports.
 MIAX Emerald was allocated a higher cost per Limited Service MEI Port due to the additional resources and expenditures associated with maintaining its recently enhanced low latency network.